Facebook deletes several fake Chinese accounts targeting Trump and Biden, in first takedown of its kind

 Gleicher said in a call with reporters that the roughly 10 Chinese accounts and five pages aimed at U.S. politics were part of a broader takedown as Facebook enforces its policy against “coordinated inauthentic behavior” and interference by foreign governments.

-Overall, Facebook removed 155 accounts, 11 pages and nine groups from China from its main platform and six accounts from Instagram, a Facebook subsidiary.
+Overall, Facebook removed 155 accounts, 11 pages and nine groups operated from China from its main platform and six accounts from Instagram, a Facebook subsidiary.
 A previous Facebook takedown, in August 2019, targeted accounts the company said were affiliated with the Chinese government, but those accounts were focused on unrest in Hong Kong, not U.S. politics.

 A report by Graphika, a network analysis firm that works with Facebook to study disinformation, echoed the company’s conclusion that the amount of effort aimed at U.S. politics was relatively small.
 The influence operation focused on issues related to the South China Sea, including the U.S. military presence there, with the intended audiences probably in the Philippines and Taiwan.
 The operation frequently promoted political themes aligned with Chinese government interests and those of Filipino President Rodrigo Duterte.